DHReSCUnit/dhrescunit.github.io/content/posts/announcement.md

 To help solve these issues, the DHReSCU project aims to connect projects planning to develop DH research software in their planning and design stage with experienced DH Research Software Engineers to create a technical implementation plan.

 The grant provided by NEH will help the DHReSCU pilot program determine the extent and needs for a consulting unit in DH research software.
-The resulting feedback and project outcomes of DHReSCU will shape its future oper.
+The resulting feedback and project outcomes of DHReSCU will shape its future operations.

 DHReSCU is a collaboration of members of DHTech, a Special Interest Group of the Alliance of Digital Humanities Organizations (ADHO) that provides a community for individuals doing technical work in the digital humanities.